” Runtime Error R6025

-According to one of Microsoft’s knowledge base articles regarding this particular issue, Runtime Error R6025 is triggered when a Visual C ++-based application indirectly invokes a pure virtual member function in a the context in which a call to the function is not valid.
-If you get this error while developing an application, you just need to add an invalid call to a pure virtual function somewhere in the application’s code.
-If so, your compiler might even detect the invalid call and report the error to you while building the app, but in many cases this particular error can only be detected. when actually running a compiled application.
-However, if you encounter this error while using a pricing program or application, the root of the problem may be completely different.
+According to one of Microsoft’s knowledge base articles regarding this particular issue, Runtime Error R6025 is triggered when a Visual C ++-based application indirectly invokes a pure virtual member function in the context in which a call to the function is not valid.
+If you get this error while developing an application, you need to add an invalid call to a pure virtual function somewhere in the application’s code.
+If so, your compiler might even detect the invalid call and report the error to you while building the app, but in many cases, this particular error can only be detected.
+When running a compiled application.
+However, if you encounter this error while using a pricing program or application, the problem’s root may be completely different.

 In any case, the following are the most effective solutions that can be used to combat Runtime Error R6025:

 The simplest and most effective solution to this problem is to sift the affected application’s code for the invalid call and remove it from the code.
 However, this option is viable if you are running into Runtime Error R6025 on an application that you developed yourself.
 Here’s how you can get rid of your app’s invalid call’s code to a pure virtual function that is creating all this mess in the first place:

 - In the affected application’s code, replace the pure virtual function called on execution designed to call the Windows API function DebugBreak.

 - When DebugBreak is joined, using the debugger triggers a hard-coded breakpoint, at which point the code stops running.